hanjingo/doc/DCS/cap.md

 ![consistency](res/consistency.png)

-Consistency defines that all clients see the same data simulaneously, no matter which node they connect to in a distributed system.
+Consistency ensures that all clients see the same data simultaneously, no matter which node they connect to in a distributed system.
 For eventual consistency, the guarantees are a bit loose.
-Eventual consistency guarantee means client will eventually see the same data on all the nodes at some point of time in the future.
+Eventual consistency guarantee means the client will eventually see the same data on all the nodes at some point of time in the future.